Does your child face challenges making friends?

 For children with a disability or development delay, challenges engaging with play, or physical challenges, can sometimes get in the way of making friends.

-SDN Children’s Therapies Occupational Therapist, Anuja Sawant works with families and early childhood educators, supporting them to put in place the foundations that can support children to develop the skills they need to make friends.
+Our Occupational Therapists work with families and early childhood educators, supporting them to put in place the foundations that can support children to develop the skills they need to make friends.

-Here she provides her top tips for supporting children to make friends.
+Here we provide top tips for supporting children to make friends.

 - Children make friends through play.
 Your child may need to learn how to engage with play before trying to play with others.
 Follow your child’s lead and interests to support simple, individual play and add more cooperative play step by step over time.